Jimmy-Zhang13798/Aggregation-Mechanisms-of-FL-in-Robotics/README.md

 ### Usage
-To replicate the study or use the code, follow the instructions provided in each notebook.
 Make sure to activate the conda environment before launching Jupyter Notebook.
+Then just simply run our codes.

 ### Contributing